-This Design Guideline applies to new buildings, building additions, building alterations and capital equipment replacements.
+This Design Guideline applies to new buildings, building additions, building alterations and capital equipment replacements at the Ann Arbor, Dearborn and Flint campuses.
+Contact the Project Design Manager to determine when it applies to leased properties.

 Consider energy and water conservation in all aspects of project design.
-Incorporate conservation measures as described herein and as requested by the Project Design Manager.
+Incorporate conservation measures as described herein and as requested by the Design Manager.